-Electronic Technology
+Electronic Technology Associate in Science Degree

 Electronic Technology provides the student with the understanding and skills of electronics as it applies to analog, digital, and industrial circuits.
 Students in this program obtain solid fundamentals in electronic theory and then take courses to apply these fundamentals in various applications found in the electronics industry.
 These applications include integrated circuit technology, computer circuitry and basic architecture, and industrial process automation control.